Court rejects appeals by 47 Russians against Olympic bans

 The IOC has refused to comment on individual Russian athletes but says it decided who to exclude using a newly obtained Moscow laboratory database with evidence of past doping offenses.

-It refused to invite some Russians even after their disqualifications from the 2014 Olympics were lifted by CAS last week.
+It refused to clear some Russians even after their disqualifications from the 2014 Olympics were lifted by CAS last week.

 Stephen Hess, an international sports lawyer based in Colorado Springs, Colorado, said the decision was a victory for the IOC.

-”Even though CAS earlier decided there was insufficient evidence to sanction individual Russian athletes, nonetheless it decided that since the Russian Olympic Committee had been barred from sending a team, the IOC had discretion as to what athletes it would let into the Games.”

-The IOC pointed to a CAS statement that declared the Russians were not necessarily innocent of doping, just that the evidence was insufficient to ban them.
-Also, the IOC said, ”there were additional elements and/or evidence, which could not be considered” in last week’s CAS case ”that raised suspicion about the integrity of these athletes.”

-U.S. athletes praised the decision and the end to uncertainty of participation of some Russian athletes.
+U.S. athletes praised the CAS decision and the end to uncertainty around the participation of some Russian athletes.

 ”That is great news,” said U.S. women’s skeleton athlete Katie Uhlaender, who placed fourth in the Sochi Olympics – one spot behind bronze medalist Elena Nikitina, who was one of the 45 appealing her ban.
 U.S. bobsledder Nick Cunningham said he’s tried to not focus on the will-they-or-won’t-they drama surrounding the Russians.